-A. Solution Approach
+A. Solution approach

-The problem of finding the optimal routing in gossip networks belongs to the class of online decision problems.
-In these problems, an agent is faced with the opportunity of influencing the behaviors of a probabilistic system as it evolves.
+The problem of finding the optimal routing in gossip networks belongs to the class of online decisions problems.
+In these problems an agent is faced with the opportunity of influencing the behaviors of a probabilistic system as it evolve.
 At each step the agent receives information about the system state and performs an action accordingly.
-His goal is to choose a sequence of actions which causes the system to perform optimally with respect to some predetermined criteria.
-Due to the stochastic nature of the system, decisions must anticipate the costs associated with future system states.
-In the literature, such problems can be found under the topics of Markov decision processes [20], stochastic programming [21], and optimal control [22].
-Similar to other online decision problems, we solve the problem of optimal routing in gossip networks using dynamic programming and in general share the same "curse of dimensionality" [23], which leads to an intractable solution.
+His goal is to choose a sequence of actions which causes the system to perform optimally with respect to some predetermine criteria.
+Due to the stochastic nature of the system decisions must anticipate the costs associated with future system states.
+In the literature such problems can be found under the topics of Markov Decision Processes [20], stochastic programming [21] and optimal control [22].
+Similar to other online decisions problems, we solve the problem of optimal routing in gossip networks using dynamic programming and in general share the same "curse of dimensionality" [23], which lead to intractable solution.
 What is unique about our model is the way the agents learn about the state of the network.
 An optimal policy in gossip networks needs to seek the optimized balance between the path cost and the cost of gathering information.
 For example, the optimal policy might direct the agent to a path with higher cost but with higher probability to gather important information.
 This policy will reduce the agent's total expected cost.
-Unlike most of the online decision problems, in gossip networks decisions must anticipate both the edge costs and the information gathering opportunities associated with future system states.
-It is well known throughout the online decision problem literature that information pays off.
-In our algorithm we were able to quantify the importance of information.
+Unlike most of the online decisions problems, in gossip networks decisions must anticipate both the edge costs and the information gathering opportunities associated with future system states.
+It is well known throughout the online decision problem literature that information pays off, in our algorithm we were able to quantify the importance of information.

 The optimal routing policy in gossip networks is the one with the minimum expected cost from source to destination for a given information vector.
-Next we will show how one can calculate the expected cost of a routing policy in the network, and in Section III-B we will introduce an algorithm that uses these calculations to find the optimal routing policy to a destination.
+Next we will show how one can calculate the expected cost of a routing policy in the network, in the next subsection we will introduce an algorithm that uses these calculations to find the optimal routing policy to a destination.

 A traveler starts his journey from vertex s with information vector I(s) and wishes to reach vertex t.
-During his journey, there is a probability that he will learn, through gossiping, about the states of the stochastic edges and accordingly update his Algorithm $GOSSIP_DP(G, w, T, s, t)$
+During his journey, there is a probability that he will learn, through gossiping, about the states of the stochastic edges and accordingly update his information vector $I(\cdot)$.
+At every vertex $r \in V$ he reaches, the traveler makes a routing decision, based on his updated information vector.
+The expected cost of a routing policy between a source vertex, s, and a destination vertex, t, through a neighbor vertex, r, is: